dntenai/agricutural-_project/README.md

 - **Model Compilation**: The model was compiled using the Huber loss function and an SGD optimizer with a learning rate of 1e-8 and momentum of 0.9.

-- **Model Training**: Training the model was successful, completing all 100 epochs using the defined learning rate schedule.
+- **Model Training**: Training the model was successful, completing all 500 epochs using the defined learning rate schedule.

 - **Forecasting**: The model_forecast function was used to generate forecasts for the trained model.
+- mae:1.3705604076385498  This suggests that the model has achieved a reasonably low error rate, indicating a good fit to the training data.